 I want them to have a bright future.

-Update September 15, 2020: Join Lilian Dawa, IRC president David Miliband, and former U.S. Secretary of State Hillary Rodham Clinton as they examine progress for gender equality.
-Register here for the Sep 24, 2020 12:30PM EST event from the Women’s Forum for the Economy & Society, the International Rescue Committee and The New York Times.
+Update September 30, 2020: Watch Lilian Dawa, IRC president and CEO David Miliband, and former U.S. Secretary of State Hillary Rodham Clinton discuss progress for gender equality at a recent event hosted by the Women’s Forum for the Economy & Society, the IRC and The New York Times.